Identity Guard ID Theft Protection Review

 Which identity protection tool is best?

-Based on our tests, Aura is the best identity protection tool, followed closely by Identity Guard.
-Both services offer robust identity and credit protections, but Aura simply offers a better user experience.
-It’s worth pointing out, though, that Aura owns Identity Guard, so whichever service you choose between the two, you’ll be dealing with the same company.
+Based on our tests, LIfeLock is currently the best identity theft protection tool, followed by Aura and Identity Guard.
+All of these services offer robust identity and credit protections, but LifeLock offers the most comprehensive coverage.
+It’s worth pointing out that Aura owns Identity Guard, so whichever service you choose, you’ll be dealing with the same parent company.

 -